clibuilder/clibuilder/README.md

 Both `Cli` and `Command` supports the `Argument`, `Options`, and `Alias`.

 Argument supports `required` and `multiple`.
-The arugment supporting `multiple` must be the last argument.
+The argument supporting `multiple` must be the last argument.

 ```ts
 createCli({